Plan your journey and what to pack

 If you can’t fit them in your luggage, just pick some up in the city centre.

-Another one you may want to buy once you get here.
-Washing up liquid, kitchen/bathroom surface cleaner and a cloth are your essentials.
+Some other things you may want to buy once you get here.
+Washing up liquid, kitchen/bathroom surface cleaner and a cloth are your cleaning essentials.

 And don’t forget your toothbrush!